 Click on Help–>Diagnostics–>Trace and select No Trace option to disable trace.
 Oracle Apps confirms back that trace is disabled and shows the trace file name and location.

 Now login to Unix or Linux tier and navigate to that path.
 Run tkprof command to generate a readable trace file as shown below.

 tkprof abc.trc abc.tx sys=no explain=apps/<apps password> sort=prsela,exeela,fchela

-Tracing forms is a good utility that can help to identify performance issues in form and fine-tune it.
+Tracing forms is a good utility that can help to identify performance issues inform and fine-tune them.

 I hope you liked this article.
 Please share and subscribe.